 NEW YORK AND PARIS

-Born in New York in 1904, Welch had a rich cultural heritage through her father John, who was Native American and African-American mixed race and her mother Elizabeth, who was of Irish and Scottish descent.
+Born in New York in 1904, Welch had a rich cultural heritage through her father John, who was of Native American and African-American ethnicity, and her mother Elizabeth, who was of Irish and Scottish descent.
 In 1923 she launched the ‘Charleston’ on Broadway and throughout the Jazz Age she was associated with some of the great entertainers of the Harlem Renaissance including Josephine Baker, Adelaide Hall and Bill ‘Bojangles’ Robinson.